molecularmachinist/functional_sampling_tool/README.md

 ```sh
 pip install .
 ```
 in the project root.
-This will install all dependencies and compile and install the package.
+This will install all module dependencies and compile and install the package.

 ### Recommended way